pkuwwt/my_reading_notes/programming-language/js-faq.md

 ## What the valid identifiers look like in JavaScript?
 A sequence of alphanumerical characters,  `_` and `$`, that cannot start with a number.

+## Name the most important programming paradigms in JavaScript.

+  * Prototypical object oriented programming
+  * Functional programming

+## What is functioanl programming?
+Functional programming produces programs by composing mathematical functions and avoids shared state & mutable data.

+Lisp (specified in 1958) was among the first languages to support functional programming, and was heavily inspired by lambda calculus.
+Lisp and many Lisp family languages are still in common use today.

+Functional programming is an essential concept in JavaScript (one of the two pillars of JavaScript).
+Several common functional utilities were added to JavaScript in ES5.

+There are some important aspects of functional programming:

+  * Pure functions, avoid side effects
+  * Immutable data
+  * Programming style: composition of simple functions
+  * Important functional programming languages: Lisp, ML, Haskell, Erlang, Clojure, Elm, F Sharp, OCaml
+  * Features of functional programming: first-class functions, higher order functions, functions as arguments/values

+## What is the difference between classical inheritance and prototypal inheritance?

+  * Class Inheritance: instances inherit from classes (like a blueprint — a description of the class), and create sub-class relationships: hierarchical class taxonomies.
+Instances are typically instantiated via constructor functions with the `new` keyword.
+Class inheritance may or may not use the `class` keyword from ES6.
+  * Prototypal Inheritance: instances inherit directly from other objects.
+Instances are typically instantiated via factory functions or `Object.create()`.
+Instances may be composed from many different objects, allowing for easy selective inheritance.

+## What is asynchronous programming, and why is it important in JavaScript?
+Synchronous programming means that, barring conditionals and function calls, code is executed sequentially from top-to-bottom, blocking on long-running tasks such as network requests and disk I/O.
+Asynchronous programming means that the engine runs in an event loop.
+When a blocking operation is needed, the request is started, and the code keeps running without blocking for the result.
+When the response is ready, an interrupt is fired, which causes an event handler to be run, where the control flow continues.
+In this way, a single program thread can handle many concurrent operations.
+User interfaces are asynchronous by nature, and spend most of their time waiting for user input to interrupt the event loop and trigger event handlers.
+Node is asynchronous by default, meaning that the server works in much the same way, waiting in a loop for a network request, and accepting more incoming requests while the first one is being handled.
+This is important in JavaScript, because it is a very natural fit for user interface code, and very beneficial to performance on the server.